The Film Knives Out

 Critics have not mentioned the excessive errors in the film narrative.
 Sure, just a movie, but of a genre that should be exacting?

-Ransom, the pronounced murderer, has switched the medicines given to his father, Harlan Thombey, each evening by nurse attendant, Marta.
+Ransom, the pronounced murderer, has switched the medicines given to his grandfather, Harlan Thombey, each evening by nurse attendant, Marta.
 To prevent Marta from giving an antidote to a deadly drug, he also removes the antidote for the deadly medicine from Marta’s bag.

 According to Marta, when giving Harlan his nightly medicine, she “accidentally” selected the wrong medicine and created a double switch.
 Although she sensed she has given Harlan excessive morphine she has, unknown to her, given Harlan the correct medicine.
 Harlan, who believes he is dying from an overdose, calmly tells her not to call 911 and leave the house so everyone knows she has left at a defined time.
 Regardless of the motive that drives Harlan, there is an error.
 Why would Harlan, who had deleted his children from his will and left everything to Marta, not question if Marta had deliberately given him the wrong medicine, and why did he suddenly not mind dying?
 Or, if he had been told he was injected with an overdose of morphine, why would he believe he was protecting her -- if true, the autopsy will show excessive morphine and Marta will be accused of giving an overdose.
 In addition, why did Marta, knowing Harlan was dying, accede to his wishes?
 Is fear that her relatives would be exposed as illegal aliens (according to what she claimed Harlan told her) more important than Harlan’s life?
 Would not a normal person immediately call 911 or drive a dying person to the nearest hospital.